dvalle22/Mel-Danilo-Cody/index.md

 - MySQL Workbench 8.0 CE

 ## Prerequisites
-- Have access to a working computer and ability to performs basic computer-oriented tasks
+- Have access to a working computer and the ability to perform basic computer-oriented tasks.
-- Have ability to navigate yourself about various interfaces, given a set of instructions
+- Have the ability to navigate yourself about various interfaces, given a set of instructions.
-- Already set up a MySQL connection (If not, please refer to our [MySQL Workbench Setup Guide](docs/setup))
+- Already set up a MySQL connection (If not, please refer to our [MySQL Workbench Setup Guide](docs/setup)).

 ## Why MySQL
 - MySQL is one of the easiest and most secure ways to maintain and update a database.
 - MySQL provides high-performance at a low cost.
 In fact, MySQL community edition is free!
-- Flexible and usable across all major platforms, including: Windows, Mac, Linux, Ubuntu and more.
+- Flexible and usable across all major platforms, including Windows, Mac, Linux, Ubuntu and more.

 ## Procedures Overview
 [MySQL Workbench setup](docs/setup)